akaspin/pit/readme.md

     2/3

-Fast clean and effective. *pit* collect all `test-*.js` files from current directory and run each as separate process.
+Fast clean and effective. *pit* collect all `test-*.js` files from directory where it is and run each as separate process.
 If test throws exception - it fails.
 Passed tests that that not print not appear in the log by default, but will be counted in the total result.

 ## Advanced usage